awsdocs/aws-cdk-guide/v2/identifiers.md

 ------

 The *address* is another kind of unique identifier that uniquely distinguishes CDK resources\.
-Derived from the SHA\-1 hash of the path, it is not human\-readable, but its constant, relatively short length \(always 42 hexadecimal characters\) makes it useful in situations where the "traditional" unique ID might be too long\.
+Derived from the SHA\-1 hash of the path, it is not human\-readable\.
+However, its constant, relatively short length \(always 42 hexadecimal characters\) makes it useful in situations where the "traditional" unique ID might be too long\.
 Some constructs may use the address in the synthesized AWS CloudFormation template instead of the unique ID\.
 Again, your app generally should not need to know about its constructs' addresses, but you can retrieve a construct's address as follows\.

 ------
 #### [ TypeScript ]